-The Company continues to develop and refine the geological model to provide further drill targets.
-Delivery of a robust 3D model of the multiple BIF units and gold mineralisation that can be integrated with inversion models of the detailed ground gravity and magnetic data is underway.
+The Company continues to develop and refine the geological model at Lucky Strike to provide further drill targets.
+Delivery of a robust 3D model of the multiple BIF units and gold mineralisation to be integrated with inversion models of the detailed ground gravity and magnetic data is underway.
 The results and interpretation of this model will form the basis for planning further RC drilling targeting extensions to the new oxide position and to the primary zone.

-This program is scheduled to commence early in the March 2019 quarter.
+This program is scheduled to commence in February.